Omeesha28/Project_1/README.md

 #### Analysis:
 - The analysis shows that overall the top 5 cities has slow chargers. ....

-### QUESTION 3 ANALYSIS: Question 3: What are the most popular car models in the selected cities have federal rebate?
+### Sub-QUESTION 3 ANALYSIS: Question 3: What are the most popular car models in the selected cities have federal rebate?
 #### Reading Data:
 -	The data is read from a CSV file and stored in the tax_rebate_per_model_compressed_df Dataframe.